 All assessments and bills are based upon ownership and status as of October 1 each year.

 2. File an assessment return with the Property Assessment Division.
 Present your recorded deed for assistance in completing your assessment return.
-This can be done at both Fort Payne and Rainsville offices.
+This can be done at the Fort Payne office.

 - Do this promptly after recording your deed to avoid the crowds.
 Due to increased customer traffic, do not wait until Oct 1-Dec 31 to file your Property Assessment.
 Failure to file an Assessment Return with the Property Assessment Division can generate a statutory penalty.